Building SlayerOS

 git clone --recursive https://github.com/slayer-os/SlayerOS.git

-If you already cloned without --recursive
+cd SlayerOSIf you already cloned without --recursive, initialize the submodules:

 SlayerOS uses a Makefile-based build system with several targets: